ec-jrc/lisflood-code/2_ESSENTIAL_setting-file/index.md

        \</lfoptions>  End of element with options
        \<lfbinding>   Start of element with 'binding' variables
        \</lfbinding>  End of element with 'binding' variables
-       \<prolog>      Start of prolog
-       \</prolog>     End of prolog
     \<lfsettings>     End of settings element
 ```

 From this you can see the following things:

--   The settings file is made up of the elements 'lfuser', 'lfoptions' and 'lfbinding'; in addition, there is a 'prolog' element (but this will ultimately disappear in future LISFLOOD versions)
+-   Beside the root element called '\<lfsettings\>', the settings file is made up of 3 elements: 'lfuser', 'lfoptions' and 'lfbinding'

--   The start of each element is indicated by the element's name wrapped in square brackets, e.g. \<element\>
+-   The start of each element is indicated by the element's name wrapped in angle brackets, e.g. \<element\>

--   The end of each element is indicated by a forward slash followed by the element's name, all wrapped in square brackets, e.g. \</element\>
+-   The end of each element is indicated by a forward slash followed by the element's name, all wrapped in angle brackets, e.g. \</element\>

--   All elements are part of a 'root' element called '\<lfsettings\>'.
+## Main elements of the settings file

+A LISFLOOD settings file is made up of three elements, each of which has a specific function.
 In brief, the main function of each element is:

 | element   | main function                                                |
 | --------- | ------------------------------------------------------------ |